New Executive Director Song Thao was a SPUT coach years ago!

-Laura joined the SPUT team in December of 2015 after managing student services, programs, events and marketing communications as a Student Affairs Dean at the diverse Minneapolis Community and Technical College.
+Laura joined the SPUT team in December of 2015 after managing student services, programs, events and marketing communications at the diverse Minneapolis Community and Technical College.
 A Des Moines, Iowa native, she played tennis for Hoover High School and attended the University of Iowa—a proud Hawkeye.
 She spent her early summers teaching tennis to youth and adults and managing a city park site for the Des Moines Tennis Association.
-She also taught youth tennis for the University of Iowa’s Upward Bound Program and played on a USTA Women’s Team Tennis team for several years in Waterloo, Iowa.
+She also taught youth tennis for the University of Iowa’s Upward Bound Program and played on a USTA Women’s Team Tennis team for several years in Cedar Falls/Waterloo, Iowa.
 Before moving to Minnesota, Laura promoted the achievements of K-12 students at Bryn Mawr School in Baltimore, Maryland as Director of Public Affairs.
-Laura lives with her husband, Bill, and teenage son, Andrew, in Burnsville.
+Laura lives with husband, Bill, and son, Andrew, in Burnsville.

 Brandon Kuether is a Program Manager at Saint Paul Urban Tennis, where he focuses on Player and Coach Development.
 He is graduating in 2018 from Hamline University with a degree in Sociology and Elementary Education.
 His tennis journey began when he fell in love with the sport in middle school and continued to progress as he achieved the title of captain of his high school team at Columbia Heights High School as well as his collegiate team at Hamline University.
 Brandon first joined the SPUT team back in the summer of 2014 when he received the Rookie Coach of the Year award and has since had his role in the organization increase as a Programming Intern, Youth Competition Coordinator, and now Program Manager.
 Brandon lists his ultimate goal as giving back to the sport and community that have given him absolute joy.